Our School Curriculum

 At Kelvin Grove we use a synthetic phonics programme called Read Write Inc to teach our children to read.
 Synthetic phonics is the ability to convert letters or groups of letters into a sound and blend the sounds to make words.
 Please follow the link below for further information.

-Mathematics is also planned in units of work and teachers follow a progression grid designed by education Gateshead to fulfil the statutory requirements of the National Curriculum and ensure continuity and progression throughout school.
+Mathematics is also planned in units of work and teachers follow the White Rose Hub long term plans to fulfil the statutory requirements of the National Curriculum and ensure continuity and progression throughout school.

 In Science we deliver the statutory curriculum through half term units of work.

 Key scientific skills and concepts are taught through a variety of topics.

 At Kelvin Grove, we have developed a bespoke Computing curriculum, to compliment our topic based approach to learning and ensure specific knowledge and skills are taught, to equip our pupils for the rapidly changing technological world in which we live.